luiraym/RAYLOGP/README.md

 This repository contains the experimental files used to compare different molecular representations to determine the one most suitable for modelling logP quantitative structure-property relationships.

 The overall best model, codenamed 'RAYLOGP', was used to generate predictions for 11 protein kinase inhibitor fragment-like molecules as part of the SAMPL6 Challenge.
+Our submission ID was 'hdpuj'.